siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

  .  ..  @  @data  @home  @root  @snapshots  @tmp  @var@log
 ~~~

-After a reboot into our siduction the root directory contains the new folder `/data`.
-So that the normal users can use the directory, we change the group:
+After a reboot into siduction, the root directory contains the new folder `/data`.
+To allow normal users access to the directory, we change the group:

 ~~~
 # chgrp users /data
 ~~~

-Subvolumes can also be nested and thus created within existing subvolumes.
+Subvolumes can also be nested and thus be created within existing subvolumes.
 For a better overview, we rather recommend the flat scheme.

 **Mount subvolume**